 Beware the “It’s Time to Get Serious” Trap

 This last mantra is for you Mamas who have children at certain milestones.
 We tend to fall into the trap of “it’s time to get serious now” when our children enter first grade.
 Or when they start middle school, or reach 8th grade, or begin high school.
 We feel like our homeschooling has to (suddenly) get more rigorous, more serious, more academic.

 My advice from homeschooling three children through every one of these milestones is to beware of this feeling!
 It’s often a trap that sends us down the road of being the taskmaster who becomes fierce and demanding.

 We fall into this trap out of fear.
 We are afraid we haven’t done enough, that they aren’t prepared, that others will see our failings as a homeschooler.

 Is your self-worth tied to your children’s performance?
 Believe me, no good ever comes of this!

 Instead, we want to think of ourselves as partnering with our children.
 And gradually weaning them over many years’ time so that they can become independent learners.
 And discover their unique gifts.
 Check out this post Weaning Our Children to Nurture Independent Learning.

 I hope that these 7 powerful mantras for homeschooling Mamas support and inspire you.
 I encourage you to commit these mantras to memory.
 And say them to yourself often as you navigate the wonderful journey that is Waldorf homeschooling.

-Which of these mantras resonates with you?
+Which of these mantras for homeschooling mamas resonates with you?
 Please let me know in the comments.